woocommerce/woocommerce/readme.txt

 [Search WordPress.org for WooCommerce](http://wordpress.org/extend/plugins/search.php?q=woocommerce) to see everything that is available.

+= Storefront - the official WooCommerce theme =

+Storefront is an intuitive & flexible, free WordPress theme built by WooThemes.
+It offers deep integration with WooCommerce and several of the most popular WooCommerce extensions.
+If you're looking for a theme for your next WooCommerce project, we highly recommend you check out [Storefront](http://www.woothemes.com/storefront/) and it's own suite of [extensions](http://www.woothemes.com/product-category/storefront-extensions/)!

 = Get involved =

 Developers can contribute to the source code on the [WooCommerce GitHub Repository](https://github.com/woothemes/woocommerce/blob/master/CONTRIBUTING.md).